Okta vs Microsoft Entra ID: A Decision Guide for Enterprise IT Leaders

 How difficult is it to migrate from Okta to Microsoft Entra ID?

 Migration complexity depends on the breadth of the Okta deployment — specifically the number of federated applications, the sophistication of existing authentication policies, and the extent of lifecycle management automation.
-A straightforward migration for a Microsoft-centric organization with 20–30 federated applications can be completed in 60 to 90 days with proper planning.
+A straightforward migration for a Microsoft-centric organization with 20 to 30 federated applications can be completed in 60 to 90 days with proper planning.
 Complex environments with hundreds of app federations, custom Okta workflows, or external identity federation requirements may require 6 to 12 months and phased coexistence architecture.
-A structured discovery and policy-mapping phase before migration begins is essential to avoiding production identity disruptions.

 Does Entra ID work with Power Platform and Dynamics 365?

 Yes — and this is one of Entra ID’s strongest differentiators.
 Microsoft Entra ID is the native identity provider for Power Platform, Dynamics 365, and Microsoft Copilot Studio.
 Entra ID governs user access, row-level security in Dataverse, service principal authentication for Power Automate flows, and licensing assignment for Power Apps.
-Organizations running Okta as their primary identity provider in a Power Platform environment typically need to maintain Entra ID in parallel to govern the Microsoft stack — making full Okta consolidation impractical in most Power Platform deployments.
+Organizations running Okta as their primary identity provider in a Power Platform environment typically need to maintain Entra ID in parallel, making full Okta consolidation impractical in most Power Platform deployments.

 Should we use Okta or Entra ID if we already have both?

-If your organization already runs both platforms, the practical question is where to draw the boundary.
 The most effective architecture for Microsoft-heavy enterprises keeps Entra ID as the authoritative identity source for all Microsoft services — Microsoft 365, Azure, Power Platform, Dynamics 365, SharePoint, Teams, and managed devices via Intune.
 Okta remains in place for external identity federation, customer identity scenarios, and non-Microsoft SaaS applications where the Okta Integration Network provides clear operational advantages.
-This coexistence model preserves both investments while reducing governance complexity in the Microsoft stack.

 What is Microsoft Entra ID GCC High?